gap-packages/NormalizInterface/README.md

  * boost

-Once you have installed these, you can build Normaliz by using the build_normaliz.sh script we provide.
+Once you have installed these, you can build Normaliz by using the build-normaliz.sh script we provide.
 It takes a single, optional parameter: the location of the GAP root directory.

-    ./build_normaliz.sh GAPDIR
+    ./build-normaliz.sh GAPDIR

 Once it completed successfully, you can then build NormalizInterface like this: